A gluten free chocolate chip oatmeal cookies using Bob’s Red Mill 1 to 1 Flour that is so good no one will know that they are gluten free.

 Okay, so these are not healthy.
-It is the holidays.
-We can splurge a little and have a few cookies.
-They oatmeal does make them seem at least a little healthier and heartier.
+The oatmeal does make them seem at least a little healthier and heartier.
 Plus, it makes them taste great.

 These cookies have the perfect texture for an oatmeal cookie.
 They are slightly crisp on the outside and chewy in the center.
 It is the best of both worlds in one cookie.
 The fact that they are gluten free makes them even better.